thecolorkeo/cc_indexing/README.md

 ![alt text](https://github.com/thecolorkeo/cc_indexing/blob/master/figures/InvertedIndex.png)

 We want a solution that works with a massive dataset.
-Our algorithm has been able to run on a distributed system so we are not limited by the amounf ot storage, memory and CPU of a single machine.
+Our algorithm has been able to run on a distributed system so we are not limited by the amount of storage, memory and CPU of a single machine.

 Full challenge description can be found [here](https://github.com/Samariya57/coding_challenges/blob/master/challenge.pdf)